kayliedehart/Evolution2/13/README.txt

 PURPOSE:

-Make our Evolutiong game runnable in a distributed fashion.
+Make our Evolution game runnable in a distributed fashion.

 FILES:
-13/main-client will run client players
+13/main-client will run regular client players

+13/cheat-client1 will run a client player that will randomly cheat during steps 2 and 3

+13/cheat-client2 will run a client player that will randomly cheat during step 4

 13/main-server will run the server